 ANTONIO CASTRO DA COSTA, Bachelor of Community Development, CASMIRA DO ROSARIO MAIA Master of Disability Policy and Practice, CRISTINA SARMENTO DA COSTA, Master of Health and Human Service Management, DAVIDA CRESCENCIA DE FATIMA MESQUITA, Master of International Trade and Development, ERKULANU DE SOUSA, Master of International Community Development, ERMINIO BASILIO F. SEQUEIRA, Master of Education, FAVIANA BOSCO DE SOUSA, Master of Applied Economics and Econometrics, FELIX MAIA, Master of Development Studies (Gender & Development), JEAN SIMOES DOS SANTOS, Master of Public Administration, JOANICO OLIVEIRA, Master of International Community Development, JOANINHA DA COSTA FREITAS, Master of Engineering (Chemical), LUISA GUSMAO DE GONZAGA, Master of Human Resource Management, MARCELINO JOSE CORREIA, Master of Arts in TESOL,MARILIA DA SILVA ALVES, Master of International Development, MARITO DA SILVA ALVES, Master of Engineering Science (Structural), NICODEMOS DOS REIS PEREIRA, Master of Taxation, NILTON VICENTE, Master of Statistics, TARCISIO MARIA AMARAL, Master of Public Health, THOMAS ALMEIDA BORGES, Master of Public Policy and Management, UMBELINA CARDOSO, Master of Education (TESOL).

 When they graduate they will join a cohort of more than 280 Australia Awards Alumni already contributing to a brighter future in Timor- Leste and strengthening on-going links with Australia.
-A group that includes Timor-Leste’s new Minister for Equality and Inclusion, Maria José da Fonseca Monteiro de Jesus and Minister for Education, Youth and Sports.
-Dulce do Jesus Soares and a further 13 alumni now in significant positions in the VIII Constitutional Government of Timor-Leste.
+A group that includes Timor-Leste’s new Secretary of State for Equality and Inclusion, Maria José da Fonseca Monteiro de Jesus, Minister for Education, Youth and Sport, Dulce do Jesus Soares and a further 13 alumni now in significant positions in the VIII Constitutional Government of Timor-Leste.